Research sheds new light on why some men with HIV are more likely to have atherosclerosis, a principle risk factor for heart attacks.

 Post told Healthline that her work emphasizes that people with HIV need to to take care of their hearts and be aware of cardiovascular risks.

-“They should ‘know their numbers,’ which means they should know their cholesterol, blood pressure, diabetes status, body mass index, and their calculated risk for future heart attack or stroke from established risk equations,” she said, recommending the American Heart Association‘s website for guidelines as well as heart attack warning signs to watch out for.
+“They should ‘know their numbers,’ which means they should know their cholesterol, blood pressure, diabetes status, body mass index, and their calculated risk for future heart attack or stroke from established risk equations,” she said, recommending the

 “Most importantly, if they currently smoke, they should discuss potential therapies to help with smoking cessation with their health care provider,” Post added.